campbell17/campbell17-v2/journal/draft-untitled.md

 Stuck in the space between people who went further before they stopped and people who never started.

 I thought I wanted to be a racing driver.
 I did want to be a racing driver.
 But I didn't want it _enough_.
+But how do I know this?
+How can I tell how much I didn't want it?
+It's a simple matter of comparison.

-How do I know this?
-I went to racing school.
-At the school there were instructors.
+When I went to racing school, there were instructors.
 These instructors also wanted to be professional racing drivers.
 And in a sense, they already were.
 They got paid some amount of money to teach other people the craft of racing.
 They made it further than me, but still hadn't "made it".
 One instructor made it as far one level below the top.
 Indy Lights.

 At the school, the instructors would often take a group of students in a regular passenger car around the track and talk through the nuances of the line, the strategy, and the logistics of racing.
 In one such ride, it came up in coversation that the instructor had spent half a season last year in Indy Lights.
 I asked him, "why not a full season?"
 Still in my late teens, I was naive and thought maybe some extinuating circumstances torpedoed his campaign.
 I was shocked by the cold practical reality of his answer: